Charles Bigelow (politician)

-Background
+Early life

-Born on July 15, 1805, in Northborough, Massachusetts, Bigelow left his hometown at age 23 to found the Northwest Territory’s first tannery in Detroit.
+Born on July 15, 1805, in Northborough, Massachusetts, Bigelow left his hometown at age 23 to found the Northwest Territory's first tannery in Detroit.
 On May 28, 1829, he married his first wife, Cynthia Greenwood Warren, in Northborough.
 They had two daughters, Sarah Warren and Agnes Louisa Bigelow, in 1831 and 1835 respectively.

+Career

 After moving back to his home state in 1831, Bigelow conducted business in the towns of Grafton, Northbridge, Uxbridge, and Worcester before emigrating to the Republic of Texas.

 Bigelow had arrived in Texas by November 28, 1838, when he advertised 170 acres of land for sale in the Telegraph and Texas Register.
 Bigelow owned a farm equipment store and an ice house in Houston.

-Mayoral Term

 On January 6, 1840, Bigelow defeated incumbent George W. Lively by one vote in Houston's mayoral election.
 During a term characterized by tension between Houston, Harris County, and rival settlements such as Harrisburg, Bigelow sought to improve relations by hosting visiting dignitaries such as James Pinckney Henderson.
 Before his term ended on January 15, 1841, Bigelow and Houston's aldermen faced many of the new city's challenges while taking measures to establish it as a leading city in, if no longer the capital of Texas.

-Seal

-After Mayor Bigelow's authorization by the city council on February 17 to commission a seal for the young city, the Seal of Houston was drafted by Bigelow's friend and former mayor Francis W. Moore, Jr. It was formally received as the city's seal during the next meeting, on February 24.
+After Bigelow's authorization by the city council on February 17 to commission a seal for the young city, the Seal of Houston was drafted by Bigelow's friend and former mayor Francis W. Moore, Jr. It was formally received as the city's seal during the next meeting, on February 24.

-Railroad Groundbreaking

-Accompanied by railroad officials and community leaders on July 25, 1840, Mayor Bigelow formally began construction of the short-lived Houston and Brazos Rail Road with a spade during a groundbreaking ceremony.
+Accompanied by railroad officials and community leaders on July 25, 1840, Bigelow formally began construction of the short-lived Houston and Brazos Rail Road with a spade during a groundbreaking ceremony.